nielslange/smntcs-simple-events-widget/README.md

 ## Plugin page

-You can find the plugin on https://wordpress.org/plugins/smntcs-simple-events-widget/.
+You can find the plugin on [Wordpress.org](https://wordpress.org/plugins/smntcs-simple-events-widget/).

 ## Changelog

+### 2.4 (2025.03.23)

+- Tested up to WordPress 6.8

 ### 2.3 (2024.04.07)

-- Test up to WP 6.5
+- Tested up to WordPress 6.5

 ### 2.2 (2023.11.12)